 The rebate and cash-back app Ibotta makes couponing easy, and Walmart makes using Ibotta easy.
 It’s a match made in heaven.
-Even after all the recent Ibotta coupon policy changes and the integration of Walmart Rewards with Ibotta, you can still save a lot when you scan your Walmart receipt barcodes with the Ibotta app.
+Even after all the recent Ibotta coupon policy changes and the integration of Walmart Cash rewards with Ibotta, you can still save a lot when you scan your Walmart receipt barcodes with the Ibotta app.
 And while couponing is never an option with grocery pickup at Walmart, you can still get Ibotta rebates when you use Walmart grocery pickup.

 Here’s everything you need to know about how to coupon with Ibotta at Walmart and save the most.

 1. First, decide if you’re going to redeem with Ibotta or Walmart Cash rewards.

 Before we get into the nitty-gritty of how Ibotta works at Walmart, you’ll first need to decide if you’re going to use Ibotta or Walmart Cash rewards to get your rebates.
 Because the new Walmart rewards program is a partnership between Ibotta and Walmart, it won’t let you double up and redeem offers for the same product in both apps.
 You’ll have to pick one or the other.